dim-geo/micnoisereduction/README.md

 Pipewire + carla (https://kx.studio/Applications:Carla) will be used.

 Echo cancellation to prevent echo when using speakers and mic Latency must be a multiple of 480.
-Increasing latency will prevent Xruns in Carla
+Increasing latency will prevent Xruns in Carla.
+Autoconnect to your mic.
+(Use target.object)

 ```
 ~/.config/pipewire/pipewire.conf.d $ cat 20-echo-cancel.conf